Vyral/timothy-chase-recruiting/_posts/2019-06-11-what-should-you-know-before-buying-a-2nd-va-home.md

 {% include youtube.html %}

-<center>You can use a second VA loan to buy a second home, but there are a few things you should know before you start the process.
-Here’s my advice.</center>
+<center><em>You can use a second VA loan to buy a second home, but there are a few things you should know before you start the process.
+Here&rsquo;s my advice.</em></center>

+&nbsp;

 If you own a house using VA financing and want to rent it out, then buy another home with a second VA loan, you can. **However, the real question is how we treat your current house that you’re about to turn into a rental**.
 The VA has some very specific rules for that.